 My name is Laura.
 I am from Kenya and currently based in Metro Manila, Philippines with my family.

-I am the writer and content creator behind Lora By Lora, A Travel and Lifestyle Blog.
+I am a full time mom, wife, the writer and content creator behind Lora By Lora, An Expat Travel and Lifestyle Blog.

 As a trailing spouse, I consider myself lucky to have this opportunity not only to travel, but also to live as an Expat in different countries.
 My husband and I have lived in Sudan, Sri Lanka, Cambodia and currently in the Philippines.
 It is such an enriching experience because we continue to meet amazing new people from different corners of the world and embrace new cultures.